-Here’s a little 5 stage checklist you may find useful in handling a complaint effectively irrespective of the cause:
+Here’s a little 5 stage checklist you may find useful in handling a complaint effectively, so you learn from complaints irrespective of the cause:

 - Agree on an acceptable solution

 - Next steps

 Let’s look at each stage in more detail

 It can be easy to get defensive when you receive feedback, particularly when you feel it is not justified or you totally disagree with it.